wso2/docs-updates/en/docs/updates/overview.md

 improvements and the bug fixes.
 In case you are faced with an issue in your environment, but if this has been fixed in an update already,and if you have missed a recent update, it could be possible that this issues is already fixed in a most recent update.

-Whenever WSO2 releases a security update, we inform our customers the at our earliest.
+Whenever WSO2 releases a security update, we inform our customers at our earliest.
 WSO2 always recommend to apply security updates sooner whenever we release a security update.
 This will ensure your production environment is secure.

 ## How to update your WSO2 products?